 She sat next to him again, this time looking at him as she spoke.

-“What happened, Peter?”
+“What happened, William?”
 Agnes asked, voice now low.

 Agnes did not say anything.
 She took a drink of water, and refused the fresh bottle he offered her.

-“If we were back home,” Peter put the bottle down, “I’d be talking – I’d be driving around my neighborhood, until my head’s clear or I run out of gas, whichever comes first.”
+“If we were back home,” William put the bottle down, “I’d be talking – I’d be driving around my neighborhood, until my head’s clear or I run out of gas, whichever comes first.”

 Agnes looked out into the night.
 The forest before them was almost completely dark, with only sparkles of starlight slicing through the foliage, with the occasional twitter of bats showing off the parts of the canopy where they made their home.

-It was only then that they both realized that Peter had still been holding on to Agnes.
+It was only then that they both realized that William had still been holding on to Agnes.
 He let her arm go.

 A bat tittered in the distance.
 Something heavy ran through the underbrush, on small legs with short strides.
 Still, there were no crickets, despite the balm of the night that lingered beneath the chill.